Brookluo/Intro-to-Python-for-astronomer/jupyter.md

 To save current jupyter notebook, you can hit `ctrl+s`.
 The jupyter notebook files have suffix `.ipynb` (because Jupyter is based on IPython Notebook).

 If you are interested in more cool shortcuts, `Help` tab on the control bar will give you more directions to explore.

+## Switching Kernels

+Usually, we might want to work with different versions of python or environment because of different sets of packages.
+We will talk about managing environment and packages further tomorrow.
+As for now, you can treat Jupyter kernel as a python interpreter, which takes the code in a cell and then execute it.
+There are different versions of python interpreters, so are the Jupyter kernels.
+To switch a kernel, hit `Kernel` in the control bar.
+You can find more information about managing the kernel here: https://docs.jupyter.org/en/latest/install/kernels.html.

+Managing kernels sometimes can be quite tedious and painful, so my suggestion is to stick with minimal number of kernels.
+For each environment, install only one kernel.